Azure/vm-scale-sets/preview/upgrade/readme.md

 Note: you can have the OS version set to "latest" in your VMSS properties.
 However a manually triggered rolling upgrade will only take place after a newer version of the corresponding OS image has been published.

 CRP API version is 2017-03-30

+## How to manually trigger a rolling reimage
+Sometimes you may want to just re-set your existing scale set to factory settings.
+For example you have a stateless app and want to trigger the VMs extensions to re-run.
+As part of this preview, you can trigger a rolling reimage of a scale set with the following REST API call: /virtualMachineScaleSet/<scaleSetName>/osRollingUpgrade?forceReimage=true

 ## Manuall rolling upgrade FAQ